Help us improve your experience.

 The gateway that your static route will use when routing traffic.

-Monitoring: Device Information and WAN Edge Insights
+View Device Information and WAN Edge Insights

 WAN Edge Insights

-Figure 21: WAN Edge Insights WAN Edge Insights
+Figure 23: WAN Edge Insights WAN Edge Insights

-Next to the selected WAN edge (LD_CUP_SRX_1) on the Insights page, you can select a time frame for selected information.
+Next to the selected WAN Edge (LD_CUP_SRX_1) on the Insights page, you can select a time frame for selected information.
 The default view is Today, but this can be set to a customized date or range of dates.
 Below this, you find (when the site location information is configured) where this WAN edge is configured via a street map.

-Figure 22: WAN Edge Insights-Select Time Duration WAN Edge Insights-Select Time Duration
+Figure 24: WAN Edge Insights-Select Time Duration WAN Edge Insights-Select Time Duration

 With your time frame selected, WAN Edge Events displays a time line of the traffic through the WAN edge during your specified time, and also displays a list of events.

-Select a specific event in the listed WAN Edge Events for greater detail of the Good, Neutral, and Bad events.
+Select a specific event in the listed WAN Edge Events for greater detail of the Total, Good, Neutral, and Bad events.

-Figure 23: WAN Edge Events Timeline WAN Edge Events Timeline
+Figure 25: WAN Edge Events Timeline WAN Edge Events Timeline

 Your selection expands and displays detailed information about the selected time.